 * Vazisubani Estate

-Set in a restored 19th century palace, the former residence of Sulkhan Chavchavdze, this heritage estate houses a farm-to-table restaurant, cellar and boutique hotel.
+Set in a restored 19th century palace, the former residence of Sulkhan Chavchavdze, this heritage estate houses boutique suites while a farm-to-table restaurant, cellar and pool are set in a new complex.
 Wine tours and pairings are available year-round and in summer, the property is known for hosting lavish lunches in the vineyards.
-More information & reservations here.

 * Velistsikhe Veranda Wine Cellar